This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 Let them help you cook.

 How can they say no to a meal they’ve helped cook?
 Handing you ingredients from the fridge and pantry, washing vegetables, and helping to stir are great ways for little ones to help.
-If you have older kids, let them cook a meal by themselves once in a while.
+If you have older kids, let them cook an easy meal by themselves once in a while.

 Some nights your kids won’t be in the mood to eat something and that’s okay.
 Your child won’t starve.
 If he doesn’t feel like eating meatloaf tonight then let it go.
 Harping on them to eat their meatloaf will just make them dig their heels in more.
 There are nights where my four-year-old has been on the ornery side and has just eaten noodles but the next night he will make up for it by eating everything on his plate.